 - Other symptoms of cervical headache include dizziness, nausea, light-headedness, difficulty focusing, retro-ocular pain, and visual disturbances but are usually associated with very mild symptoms (Racicki S et al., 2013).

 - Upper cervical joint restrictions and tenderness are often present and tested by physical examination.

 Lifestyle factors related to headaches: Some of the lifestyle factors also can cause headaches like Stress, dehydration, Alcohol intake, Caffeine, lack of sleep, medications, high blood pressure, infections, hormonal factors related to menstrual periods and also precipitated by hunger, certain foods types etc.

-Tension-type headaches are also more common and include band-like tightening, pressing pain.
-Tension-type headaches usually last from 30 minutes to 7 days, mild to moderate intensity, bilateral location, and do not aggravate physical activity.
+Tension-type headaches are also more common and include band-like tightening and pressing pain.
+Tension-type headaches usually last from 30 minutes to 7 days, have mild to moderate intensity, have a bilateral location, and do not aggravate physical activity.
 Tension-type headache has no associated features of nausea, vomiting, photophobia, or phonophobia.

 Below are some of the conditions and symptoms that may be characteristic of Non-Cervical Headache origin.
 Patients presenting with these symptoms should seek medical consultation and are unlikely to respond to manual therapy.

 - The onset of headaches prior to and without neck pain or stiffness (non-mechanical origin)

 - Headaches of severe intensity uncontrollable by medications

 - Progressive headache aggravated by lying down and sleep quite disturbed (from increased Intracranial pressure)